AqueM/KnowledgeBase/API/REST_HTTPmethods.md

   * 200 OK when successful (TODO: resource returned?)
   * 204 No Content when successful (TODO: when what?)
   * 400 Bad Request when call is incorrect
-  * 404 Not Found when resource not found
+  * 404 Not Found when resource missing
-  * 405 Method not allowed (when calling entire collection instead of singular item)
 * not safe (can interfere with data) - definitely needs security measures
 * calls a specific resource (by ID etc.)
 * 405 Method not allowed when used on a collection
 * example uses: update user or item
+##Other HTTP methods
+See web_basics/HTTPmethods.md